 a) Collection of Transcriptomic and Metabolite data: We will simultaneously collect metabolite and transcriptional data from wild-type, mutant and 35S-transgenic ASN1 and ANS1 plants (described above) for co-analysis to identify significant transcriptional changes in response to changes in endogenous Asn levels.
 Experimentally, growth, pre-treatment and treatment conditions will be the same as described in the Progress Report, except that plants will be treated with either 1 mM KNO3, 3.4 mM Gln, 0.4mM Asn or 1 mM KCl (as control) in light or dark conditions (Fig. X).
 These concentrations of Gln and Asn were previously determined to affect expression of the ASN1 gene, without having a detrimental effect on plant growth (Lam et al 1998).
 Collected shoot tissue will be separated for parallel analysis of transcripts and metabolites.
 Amino acids will be analyzed by GC-MS as described in Progress Aim 3A, and quantified as nmol/g FW.
 We will initially determine the expression levels of genes that have predicted associations with ASN1 and ANS1 by qPCR, as they are likely candidates for influence by Asn signaling (e.g. RAV2, see Progress Aim 3B).
 Microarray analysis will be used to correlate genome-wide transcriptional changes with endogenous levels of Gln vs Asn.
 This analysis will address whether and how altering the Gln/Asn ratio in source tissue affects gene expression.
 This Gln/Asn ratio has been proposed to be a N-signal to affect kernel development in corn (Seebauer et al., 2004).
 This analysis will also attempt to provide additional support for our hypothesis that Asn is a signal molecule by supplying ASN1 mutant plants with exogenous Asn.

 b) Analysis and Integration of Metabolic and Transcriptional Data: The quantitative metabolite and genome-wide transcriptional data from wild-type and mutants/transgenics will be analyzed by: i) ANOVA with model-reduction, and ii) machine learning by stochastic gradient descent with regularization.
-These methods of analysis will provide us with detailed statistical information about the significance of metabolite and transcript interactions.
+These methods of analysis will provide us with detailed quantitative information about metabolite and transcript interactions.
 In both cases, we will attempt to obtain an equation that determines the expression of each gene and level of amino acid.
 This linear equation will depend on NO3 levels, Gln, Asn levels, and interaction terms with the form of the Asn mutant (corresponding to Asn levels 0, 1, and 2 in Mutant, WT, and Overexpressor (OX) plants, respectively).
 Specifically, the variables are NO3 level, Gln level, Asn level, NO3*Asn, Gln*Asn (and others depending on the conditions tried).
 The statistical technique assumes an underlying normal distribution.
 The gradient descent technique assumes that a magnitude based regularization term gives a good outcome.
 We will test both outcomes using bootstrap cross-validation on the experiments.